vgvassilev/hepcon-config/README.md

-# What is hepcon-config for
+# What is hepcon-config For

 The hepcon-config github repository contains configuration files for the [HEPCon App](#hepcon---the-high-energy-physics-conference-mobile-app).
 The configuration files are two kinds: enabling configurations and extended configurations.
 The enabling configuration files are used to register an [indico](http://indico.cern.ch/) event to the mobile app.
 The extended configuration files are used to provide information which is not structurally available in indico such as sponsorship information and event venue location.

+# Big Events Using the App

+  * [LHCP 2018](https://indico.cern.ch/event/681549) -- The 6th Annual Large Hadron Collider Physics Conference.
+  * [CHEP 2018](https://indico.cern.ch/event/587955) -- The 23rd International Conference on Computing in High-Energy and Nuclear Physics.

 # HEPCon - the High-Energy Physics Conference Mobile App